-All security officers reporting for their Annual Weapon Qualification sessions are required to have an Exhibit 8A or a FPS weapons card.
+All security officers reporting for their Annual Weapon Qualification sessions are required to have an Exhibit 8A or a FPS weapons card which must be submitted prior to the safety test portion of the session.
 The following instances require the security officer to have an Exhibit 8A:

-1. All security officers who are new hires must have an Exhibit 8A indicating they have received 32 hours of Firearms Training.

-All security officers transitioning to a new weapon system (revolver to a Semi Auto or Semi Auto to revolver) must have received 32 hours of Firearms Training on the new weapon system.
-All security officers who failed their previous qualification session must receive a minimum 8 hours of remedial firearms training from the contractor before attempting to re-quality.
+- 1. All security officers who are new hires must have and Exhibit 8A indicating they have received 32 hours of Firearms Training. - 2.
+All security officers transitioning to a new weapon system (revolver to a Semi Auto or Semi Auto to revolver) must have received 32 hours of Firearms Training on the new weapon system. - 3.
+All security officers who failed their previous qualification session must receive a minimum 8 hours of remedial firearms training from the contractor before attempting to re-quality. - 4.
 All security officers who do not have a current FPS weapons card must have an Exhibit 8A documenting that they have received a minimum of 8 hours of remedial firearms training.